France Didn't Have a Revolution

 But why?
 Perhaps, the hidden planners of historical events have a limited repertoire of dirty tricks.
 They suppress the history of the deceptions practiced on our great grandparents, so they can mislead, maim and mutilate us and later generations.

 Only when we see that the French Revolution of 1789 was planned and financed from abroad (just like the Russian Revolution of 1917) can we suspect that the current "unrest" and "revolutions" in Tunisia, Libya, Egypt, Bahrain, Thailand, Yemen, Syria and now Malaysia are not truly popular revolts but irregular warfare coups.
-Of course, in the case of Libya where Qadaffi came close to eradicating the rebels, the foreign coup has become a regular military operation supported by NATO air strikes.
-But they still call it a revolution.

 Before 1919 when Nesta B. Webster published her history of the French tragedy, there was nothing in English except Thomas Carlyle's The French Revolution (1837).
 In her preface to The French Revolution: A Study in Democracy (1919) she expressed shock.
 "So far, in England, the truth is not known; we have not even been told what really happened.